umlouco/video-conference-zoom/docs/docs/support.md

 ### Premium Support Ticket for premium users

 Create a ticket or view if your queries are already answered in <a href="https://www.codemanas.com/forums/">Support forum</a>.

+### Facebook Group

+Join our facebook group which we have created in order to stay up to date with updates and common issues faced.
+[Join here](https://www.facebook.com/groups/zoomwp/)